npg70/galbreath-old/README.md

 ## Descendants of James Galbreath and Mary Nielson

-Sprawling family in Campbeltown with multiple immigrants to United States.
+The descendants of [James Galbreath](galbreath-james-1659.md) b.
+1659 and Mary Nielson had multiple immigrants to United States.

+* [Robert Galbreath](galbreath-robert-1778.md) b.
+1778 to Clermont County, Ohio, USA

 ## Descendants of William Galbreath and Margaret Dunlop of Campbeltown